-Name of the party Rate of Interest Due date and amount payable 31 st March, 2016 31 st March, 2015 Purpose SmartChem Technologies Limited 7.13% - 8.32% Repayable within period of 1 year, upto 31 st March, 2017 3,310 2,380 The loan has been granted to the subsidiary for working capital requirements.
-The loan is repayable on demand.
+Name of the 31st March, Purpose

+party Interest amount payable 2016 2015

+SmartChem 7.13% - Repayable within 3,310 2,380 The loan has been granted to the subsidiary for

-b.
+Technologies 8.32% period of 1 year, working capital requirements.
+The loan is repayable on

+Limited upto 31st March, demand.

+2017

 The Company has issued standby letter of credit on behalf of subsidiaries to banks.
 Details as below:

-Particulars 31 st Marc h, 2016 31 st Marc h, 2015 Purpose Foreign currency - AUD (Lacs) ₹ in Lacs Foreign currency ₹ in Lacs Platinum Blasting Services Pty.
+Particulars 31st Marc 31st March, 2016 h, 2015 Purpose Foreign currency - AUD (Lacs) ₹ in Lacs Foreign currency ₹ in Lacs Platinum Blasting Services Pty.
 Ltd (subsidiary of wholly owned subsidiary, Smartchem Technologies Limited) 37 1,850 Financing for acquisition of Australian Mining Explosives Pty.
 Limited.
-Desai Fruits and Vegetables Private Limited 700 700 Working capital finance
+Desai Fruits and Vegetables Private Limited 7 7 Working capital finance

 - Note-40 During the year Platinum Blasting Services Pty.
 Ltd. (a subsidiary of Smartchem Technologies Limited, which in turn is a wholly owned subsidiary of the Company), has acquired entire ownership interest for consideration amounting to ₹ 1,850 Lacs (AUD 37 Lacs) in Australian Mining Explosives Pty.
-Ltd. (AME), an Australian Company engaged in the business of storage and handling of Technical Ammonium Nitrate. - Note-41 The Company has made significant capital investments in Ishanya Mall.
+Ltd. (AME), an Australian Company engaged in the business of storage and handling of Technical Ammonium Nitrate. - The Company has made significant capital investments in Ishanya Mall.
 The said Mall has been incurring losses due to larger break-even period associated with the operations of the Mall which is extended due to continuing adverse economic environment since the launch of the Mall in 2007-08.
 The management of the Company continues to be hopeful of turnaround in performance of the Mall in the coming years due to expected improvements in the economic environment and strategic initiatives being planned in this regard.
-As in the past the Company has in accordance with the requirements of Accounting Standard 28- "Impairment of Assets", carried out impairment review of carrying value of the assets of the Mall, which has not indicated any impairment in its value. - Note-42 The Company has long-term investment in Desai Fruits and Vegetables Private Limited (JV) which is strategic in nature.
-During the year ended 31st March, 2014, consequent to losses incurred by JV and substantial erosion of net worth, the Company made provision of ₹ 507.09 Lacs for diminution in value of the investment that was assessed to be other than temporary nature.
+As in the past the Company has in accordance with the requirements of Accounting Standard 28-"Impairment of Assets", carried out impairment review of carrying value of the assets of the Mall, which has not indicated any impairment in its value. - The Company has long-term investment in Desai Fruits and Vegetables Private Limited (JV) which is strategic in nature.
+Note-42 During the year ended 31st March, 2014, consequent to losses incurred by JV and substantial erosion of net worth, the Company made provision of ₹ 507.09 Lacs for diminution in value of the investment that was assessed to be other than temporary nature.
 Due to subsequent improvement in operating performance, as a result of various strategic initiatives taken by the management of JV, the management of the Company reassessed the carrying value of the investment in JV and being of the opinion that diminution in value was of temporary in nature, reversed the said provision in the financial year ended on 31st March, 2015.
-There is no change in the said assessment of the management as at 31st March, 2016. - Note-43 During the year the Company was required to spend ₹ 392.00 Lacs of which the Company has incurred CSR expenses of ₹ 167.89 Lacs (₹ 83 Lacs), which includes contribution/donation of ₹ 167.86 Lacs (₹ 80.50 Lacs) to a related party, which are engaged in activities eligible under Section 135 of Companies Act, 2013 read with Schedule VII thereto and other expenses of ₹ 0.03 Lacs (₹ 2.50 Lacs) which are directly incurred by the Company.
+There is no change in the said assessment of the management as at 31st March, 2016. - During the year the Company was required to spend ₹ 392.00 Lacs of which the Company has incurred CSR expenses of Note-43 ₹ 167.89 Lacs (₹ 83 Lacs), which includes contribution/donation of ₹ 167.86 Lacs (₹ 80.50 Lacs) to a related party, which are engaged in activities eligible under Section 135 of Companies Act, 2013 read with Schedule VII thereto and other expenses of $\stackrel{?}{\sim} 0.03$ Lacs ($\stackrel{?}{\sim} 2.50$ Lacs) which are directly incurred by the Company.